Bioconductor/bioconductor.org_archive/content/news/bioc_3_3_release.md

 Packages removed since the last release
 =================================

-One package (EpiCluster) was removed at the maintainer's request.
+No packages were removed from the release.

 17 packages were marked as deprecated, to be removed in the next release.